-The relative impact of the various population definitions linking the Core Jewish population and the Law of Return population is quite different in the main geographical divisions considered (Figure 4).
-Since the impact of intermarriage is much lower in Israel than in other countries, the extensions beyond the core in Israel are quite limited and primarily reflect immigration of intermarried households and, more recently, births in Israel from these households.
-In other communities outside the US and Israel, the graphic portrays too the significant expansion of population aggregates around the Jewish core.
+The relative impact of the various population definitions linking the Core Jewish population and the Law of Return population is quite different in the three main geographical divisions considered (Figure 4).
+Since the impact of intermarriage is much lower in Israel than elsewhere, the extensions beyond the core in Israel are quite limited and primarily reflect immigration of intermarried households and, more recently, births in Israel from these households.
+In other communities outside the US and Israel, the graphic portrays the significant expansion of population aggregates around the Jewish core.
+One finally notes that with the emigration-mainly to Israel-of core Jews, the number of other people connected in some way to Judaism does not necessarily diminish across world Jewish communities.
+Indeed their propensity to change country of residence may be lower than among core Jews, but they remain nonetheless as a more or less submerged component of the global Jewish population configuration.
+On the other hand, with the passing of time, as more core Jews pass because of aging, and more of those non-Jews directly related pass too because of the same reason, the more distant circles may eventually lose their linkage to the core collective.

-b Sum of (a) core Jewish population; (b) persons reported as partly Jewish; and (c) all others not currently Jewish with a Jewish parent c Sum of (a) core Jewish population; (b) persons reported as partly Jewish; (c) all others not currently Jewish with a Jewish parent; and (d) all other non-Jewish household members (spouses, children, etc.)

-d Sum of Jews, children of Jews, grandchildren of Jews, and all respective spouses, regardless of Jewish identification e The Former Soviet Union Baltic republics (Estonia, Latvia, and Lithuania) are included in the European Union f Includes Jewish residents of East Jerusalem, the West Bank, and the Golan Heights
+Greater detail is provided in Figure 5 on the respective weight of the different population components within the broader Law of Return population in each of the 18 largest Jewish populations worldwide.
+Countries where the core Jewish population constitutes a larger share relative to the Law of Return definition include South Africa, Australia and the UK, France and Belgium, Mexico and Chile.
+Countries where the core constitutes the lowest share of b Sum of (a) core Jewish population; (b) persons reported as partly Jewish; and (c) all others not currently Jewish with a Jewish parent c Sum of (a) core Jewish population; (b) persons reported as partly Jewish; (c) all others not currently Jewish with a Jewish parent; and (d) all other non-Jewish household members (spouses, children, etc.) d Sum of Jews, children of Jews, grandchildren of Jews, and all respective spouses, regardless of Jewish identification e The Former Soviet Union Baltic republics (Estonia, Latvia, and Lithuania) are included in the European Union f Includes Jewish residents of East Jerusalem, the West Bank, and the Golan Heights the Law of Return definition include Ukraine, Russia, Hungary, Germany, and the US.